thoughtspot/thoughtspot.github.io/_appliance/gcp/about-gcp.md

 for your ThoughtSpot deployment.
 See the [GCP Firewall Rules](https://cloud.google.com/vpc/docs/firewalls) article for configuration details.

-You can find more information about appropriate network policies for your ThoughtSpot deployment in the [network ports reference]({{ site.baseurl}}/appliance/ports.html#).
+You can find more information about appropriate Network ports for your ThoughtSpot deployment in the [network ports reference]({{ site.baseurl}}/appliance/ports.html#).

 ## A little about GCP